danielklimov/tkm/migration/readme.md

 ### Requirements: sources and targets ###

-There are 2 kinds of data that must be migrated:
+Sources:

 1. Database tables in 2 PostgreSQL databases - QVP and SVP.
 2. Files in OCI object storage for QVP and SVP.
-File are used as attachments to other database entities, e.g. verification request reports, certificates, invoices etc.
+These files are used as attachments to other database entities, e.g. verification request reports, certificates, invoices etc.

 Targets:

 1. Unified PostgreSQL database - UniPACC.
 2. Unified OCI object storage for file attachments from QVP and SVP.

-Note: All the files are going to be actually copied to the new OCI object storage bucket during migration.
-New UniPACC tables will not be referencing files in old OCI buckets.

 ### Loading Source Data ###